cloudevents/spec/documented-extensions.md

 representations.
 Transport bindings (e.g. [HTTP](http-transport-binding.md),
 [MQTT](mqtt-transport-binding.md), [AMPQ](amqp-transport-binding.md),
-[NATS](nats-transport-binding.md)) provide default placement for extensions, but an extension MAY require special representation when transported (e.g. tracing standards that require specific headers).
+[NATS](nats-transport-binding.md)) provide default placement for extensions, but an extension MAY require special secondary representation when transported (e.g. tracing standards that require specific headers).
 Extension authors SHOULD only require special representation in transport bindings where extensions integrate with pre-existing specs; extensions with custom transport bindings are much more